 You’re Not Alone: The Alliance Can Help

 Like many eating and feeding disorders, rumination disorder is a complex condition that is intertwined with both one’s mental and physical health.
 If you have a loved one struggling with rumination disorder or you are dealing with it yourself, know that you are not alone.
-At the Alliance, we hope to provide education and support to help anyone dealing with eating and feeding disorders take steps to recovery.
+At The Alliance, we hope to provide education and support to help anyone dealing with eating and feeding disorders take steps to recovery.
 Our team of mental health clinicians can help you get connected with the right treatment, including therapists and support groups.
 Call our helpline or refer to our resources page to learn more about potential treatments.